-He began drinking heavily to ease the pain from his injuries and, after a three-week bout of especially heavy drinking, died in his rented room of alcoholism on January 16, 1935.
-He was surrounded by memories of his glory days: "the walls were covered with autographed pictures of ballplayers.
+He began drinking heavily to ease the pain from his injuries and, after a three-week bout of especially heavy drinking, died of alcoholism in his rented room on January 16, 1935.
+He was surrounded by memories of his glory days: “[T]he walls were covered with autographed pictures of ballplayers.
 Piled everywhere were gloves, bats, score cards, clippings of stories of ball games.
-He had a drawer full of signed baseballs."
-Two of the centerpieces were the Ruth baseball and a team photo of the 1928 world champions with Eddie front and center.
+He had a drawer full of signed baseballs.”11 Two of the centerpieces were the Ruth baseball and a team photo of the 1928 world champions with Eddie front and center.

-The seven decades since Eddie Bennett’s passing have naturally dimmed memories of him, but there are those who still remember him and they do so with genuine fondness.
+The decades since Eddie Bennett’s passing have naturally dimmed memories of him, but there are those who still remember him and they do so with genuine fondness.
 Legendary investor Warren Buffett used three paragraphs of his 2002 annual report to stockholders to explain why Eddie Bennett was his “managerial model.”
 After recapping Bennett’s career, Buffett concluded, “What does this have to do with management?
-It’s simple--to be a winner, work with winners.
-In 1927, for example, Eddie received $700 for the 1/8th World Series share voted him by the legendary Yankee team of Ruth and Gehrig.
-This sum, which Eddie earned by working only four days (because New York swept the Series) was roughly equal to the full-year pay then earned by batboys who worked with regular associates."
+It’s simple – to be a winner, work with winners.
+In 1927, for example, Eddie received $700 for the one-eighth World Series share voted him by the legendary Yankee team of Ruth and Gehrig.
+This sum, which Eddie earned by working only four days (because New York swept the Series) was roughly equal to the full-year pay then earned by batboys who worked with regular associates.”12

 Westbrook Pegler may have given the best concise summary of Eddie Bennett’s appeal when he wrote: “Eddie Just Minds Bats and His Own Business.”
 Who better than Warren Buffett to grasp that this was Eddie Bennett’s essence and use it as a model for his own approach?